nvmsa2026/nvmsa2026.github.io/_papers/21_paper.md

 ---
-author: Junhyeok Jeong and Jaeho Kim
+author: Junhyeok Jeong and Jaeho Kim.
-title: "SAF: Semantic-Aware Flushing for Latency and Jitter Suppression in Continuous VLA Inference on Edge Devices	"
+title: "SAF: Semantic-Aware Flushing for Latency and Jitter Suppression in Continuous VLA Inference on Edge Devices"
 poster: yes
 number: 39
 ---